th2-net/th2-infra/README.md

 $ base64 -w 0 ./converter-ed25519.key
 ```
 * [Add a new deploy key to your schema repository on GitHub with read and write permissions](https://docs.github.com/en/developers/overview/managing-deploy-keys#deploy-keys)
+* Write permission are required by infra-manager to complete Dynamic Resource Monitoring and by converter to be able to push converted schemas on git

 ### Set the repository with schema configuration
 set `infraMgr.git.repository` value in the [service.values.yaml](./example-values/service.values.yaml) file to link of your schema repository, `ssh` or `https`: